Probabilistic Sampling of Balanced K-Means using Adiabatic Quantum Computing: Balanced Quantum K-Means

-Having the set of the most likely clustering solutions $Z$ available together with their posterior probability $P(Z | \vct X)$ allows to find an assignment $Z^*$ of a subset of points that solves the clustering problem with increased probability $P(Z^* | \vct X)$.
+\paragraph{Coresets.} Having the set of the most likely clustering solutions $Z$ available together with their posterior probability $P(Z | X)$ allows to find an assignment $Z^*$ of a subset of points that solves the clustering problem with increased probability $P(Z^* | X)$.
 Such a set can be found by using Algorithm~\ref{alg:maxset_search}, which implements a greedy approach that disregards points that disagree between different clustering solutions.

-In the case of a sufficiently well sampled Boltzmann distribution, the resulting maxset assignment $Z^*$ with the corresponding probabilistic estimate $P(Z^* | \vct X)$ is still calibrated.
+With a sufficiently well-sampled Boltzmann distribution, the resulting coreset assignment $Z^*$ with the corresponding probabilistic estimate $P(Z^* | X)$ is still calibrated.